How often do couples fight, and how often does a healthy couple fight?

-A fair fight is one in which you both focus on the issue at hand, rather than bringing up everything that’s made you angry over the course of the relationship.
+A fair fight is one in which you both focus on the issue at hand rather than bringing up everything that’s made you angry throughout the relationship.

-A fair fight is also one that avoids name-calling, personal attacks, weaponizing your partner’s fears or past traumas, or otherwise “hitting below the belt.”
+A fair fight also avoids name-calling, personal attacks, weaponizing your partner’s fears or past traumas, or otherwise “hitting below the belt.”

-So while it might be difficult to determine a general census to answer the question ‘how often do couples fight’, it is much easier to determine what a healthy fight is versus a toxic fight.
+So while it might be challenging to determine a general census to answer the question ‘how often do couples fight,’ it is much easier to determine what a healthy fight is versus a toxic fight.